thedevbones/project-hillbilly/README.md

 	- Diego Lechuga
 	- Luis Herrera
 - We are bringing you the next best Indie Survival Horror Game, for the games who enjoy a good scare!
-- We hope to inspire the next generation of game developers, by showing that a good game can be made even if you don’t have the experience.
+- We hope to inspire the next generation of game developers, by showing that a good game can be made even if you donï¿½t have the experience.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->